Dimiao Twin Falls (also known as Pahangog Falls) is one of the best waterfalls in Bohol.

 WHAT TO EXPECT AT DIMIAO TWIN FALLS

-There are plenty of seating areas and hang out spots around the edges of Pahangog Falls to perch up for a while and marvel at this incredible Bohol attraction.
+There are plenty of seating areas and hang-out spots around the edges of the falls to perch up for a while and marvel at this incredible Bohol attraction.

-If you are up for a jam-packed day of adventures, you can visit a number of epic Bohol tourist attractions near to Pahangog Falls (Dimiao Twin Falls).
+If you are up for a jam-packed day of adventures, you can visit a number of epic Bohol tourist attractions near Pahangog Falls.

 See below for an ideal one day Bohol itinerary that I recommend in this exact order: